tensorlayer/TensorLayer/docs/user/tutorial.rst

    targets       =  W    X    Y    Z    <eos>

    Note: in the code, the size of targets is one smaller than the size of decoder_input, not like this figure.
+More details will be show later.

 Papers
 ^^^^^^^^